Catastrophic Insurance Program

-Student-athletes approved for this program are automatically eligible for a loan, if necessary, through U.S. Bank, N.A., Sports Division, in Cincinnati Ohio.
+Student-athletes approved for this program are automatically eligible for a loan, if necessary, through U.S. Bank, N.A., Sports Division, in Nashville, TN.
 The interest rate is very competitive and a co-signer is not required.
-The student-athlete is obligated to repay the loan in full when any of the following occurs: (1) the student-athlete signs a professional contract, (2) the disability benefits become available due to a covered injury or sickness or (3) the coverage is no longer in effect and the loan note matures.
+The student-athlete is obligated to repay the loan in full when any of the following occurs: (1) the student-athlete signs a professional contract, (2) the disability benefits becomes available due to a covered injury or sickness or (3) the coverage is no longer in effect and the loan note matures.

 The Exceptional Student-Athlete Disability Program offers a permanent total disability (PTD) policy.
 A 24-month maximum policy term is available for any underclassman eligible for the program.
 The policy provides 24-hour accident and sickness coverage, which includes playing and practicing in the student-athlete’s respective sport.

 The PTD policy would provide a lump sum payment after the elimination period has expired.
 The elimination period for the PTD option is 12 (twelve) consecutive months from the date total disability has been determined.
 To be eligible for benefits, it must be medically determined, at the end of the elimination period and before the benefit is paid, that the insured student-athlete will never be able to participate in his or her sporting activity, at the professional level.